wannier-berri/wannier-berri-org/source/benchmark.rst

 Conditions for bench-marking:
  + switch off symmetries in wberri
  + no adaptive refinement (both in wberri and postw90 )
- + set NKFFT and NKdiv manually, so that their product yields the same grid as used by postw90.
-Also make sure that the FFT grid is not smaller then the minimal FFT grid evaluated by wberri given on a line in the output, e.g. : ``Minimal Number of K points: [7 7 7]``
+ + set `NKFFT` and `NKdiv` manually, so that their product yields the same grid as used by postw90. the result will not depend on `NKFFT` and `NKdiv` individually, only on their produuct.
+However, for optimal performance of FFT transforms  it is recommended to set NKFFT approximately equal to the ab initio grid. also note, that if you set only `NK`, then it may be changed slightly by the code, to get a better factorization into `NKFFT` and `NKdiv`
- + consistent use of parameters transl_inv and use_ws/use_ws_distance
+ + consistent use of parameters `transl_inv` and `use_ws`/`use_ws_distance`.
  + compare the postw90 result to non-smeared result of wberri (first columns in the output)
  + use the version 3.1.0 of postw90.x